timamus/linux-mint-install-apps/README.md

 Device for boot loader installation: /dev/sda SOME_DISK_NAME (SIZE)

+\* Full disk encryption is strongly recommended.
+This gives the following advantages:

+- No filesystem metadata leaked
+- Everything is encrypted, not just certain directories

+Linux Mint also offers to encrypt the user's home folder (not recommended).
+This is useful if other users will be present in the system, but also has other limitations:

+    May leak filenames (eCryptfs encrypts filenames by default, but there is an option to disable this) Leaks a significant amount of metadata***:
+        Directory layout (directory structure, number of files in each directory) File size (with the precision of a block size, generally 4KiB) File metadata; can include owner, permissions, creation date, modification date, access date, and more

+    Data outside of home

+    Some programs will write things on /tmp, log files are going to /var/log, swap will contain sensitive data.
+Those directories are outside of your home, and will not be protected.

+    Protection against tampering

+    I think this is the most important.
+If your computer breaks down for any reason, and you must send it to repairs, your home is protected, your system isn't.
+It will be trivial to replace binaries, or put backdoors in place.

+    Protect login password, WiFi passwords, and databases

+    The same support technician can copy /etc/shadow, all data from NetworkManager, anything on /var/lib/mysql, and so on.
+With full disk encryption, nothing can be copied.

 ## Setting up the Timeshift

 In the schedule tab, select the snapshot levels - month, and the number - 5.
 Other settings, leave by default.